alanescarcha/vexyhost-help/pages/game-panel/subusers.en.md

 # Add another user to your server

-If you want another person to be able to administer your server, you can add them in the users section.
+If you want another person to be able to administer your server, you can add them in the Users section.
 Go to Users section and then click on the `New User` button, a form like the one below will appear:

 ![](https://i.imgur.com/8RQHtcT.png)